leoladifrancesco/notes/README.md

 # 2023-12-30
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Write code that is easy to understand and maintain.
 Complex code may seem impressive at first, but it often leads to bugs, maintenance nightmares, and difficulty in collaboration.
 Remember, you write code not only for the computer but also for other developers who will read and work with it.
 So, strive for clarity and simplicity in your programming endeavors."

+# 2023-12-31
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems are prone to errors and difficult to maintain.
+Strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember that tomorrow's you, or another developer, will have to understand and modify this code.
+Invest time in planning and refactoring to keep your codebase elegant and maintainable.
+And always embrace the principle of DRY (Don't Repeat Yourself) to promote reusability and reduce bugs."